yugabyte/redis-code-samples/README.md

 # redis-code-samples
-Code samples for working with the Redis compatible YEDIS API in YugaByte DB.
+Code samples for working with the Redis compatible YEDIS API in YugabyteDB.